Collective wisdom: Collective Wisdom Initiative

-The Collective Wisdom Initiative was formed in 2000 with the support of the Fetzer Institute for the purpose of gathering material on the research, theory and practice of collective wisdom.
-It was a collaboration of practitioners and academics in areas such as business, health care, mental health, education, criminal justice and conflict resolution.
+The Collective Wisdom Initiative was formed in 2000 with the support of the Fetzer Institute for the purpose of gathering material on the research, theory, and practice of collective wisdom.
+It was a collaboration of practitioners and academics in areas such as business, health care, mental health, education, criminal justice, and conflict resolution.
 Several of the founding members subsequently co-authored The Power of Collective Wisdom.
 In this, six stances or principles, which support the power of collective wisdom are presented: deep listening, suspension of certainty, seeing whole systems/seeking diverse perspectives, respect for other/group discernment, welcoming all that is arising, and trust in the transcendent.

 Two strands of thought relating to collective wisdom follow very different paths.
 The first suggests that aggregates of people and information will succeed in advancing wisdom, that wisdom is built on the accumulation of data and knowledge, without a need for judgement or qualification.
 Some have faulted this belief for failing to take into account the importance of 'adaptive assessment'.
-The second argues that wisdom is only possible in reflective states of mind, including meta cognition.
+The second argues that wisdom is only possible in reflective states of mind, including metacognition.
 According to Alan Briskin, wisdom requires systematic reflection on the inner self and the outer states of social order.
-Mark Baurelein has made the case that the hyper communication of knowledge has hobbled rather than promoted intellectual development.
+Mark Baurelein has made the case that the hypercommunication of knowledge has hobbled rather than promoted intellectual development.